-A scanning mobility particle sizer (SMPS, TSI, Shoreview, USA) consisting of a soft X-ray neutralizer (Model 3087), electrostatic classifier (Model 3080), DMA (Model 3085) and CPC (Model 3776) was used to monitor particle size distributions.
-The instrument was operated with a 1.5 l/min sample flow and a 15 l/min sheath air flow and a scanning range of 1.5 nm to 64 nm with a theoretical 50% detection efficiency diameter ( $D{50}$ ) of 2.5 nm of the CPC.
+A scanning mobility particle sizer (SMPS, TSI, Shoreview, MN, USA) consisting of a soft X-ray neutraliser (Model 3087), electrostatic classifier (Model 3080), DMA (Model 3085) and CPC (Model 3776) was used to monitor particle size distributions.
+The instrument was operated with a $1.5 \,\mathrm{L\,min^{-1}}$ sample flow and a $15 \,\mathrm{L\,min^{-1}}$ sheath air flow and a scanning range of 1.5 to 64 nm with a theoretical 50 % detection efficiency diameter ( $D{50}$ ) of 2.5 nm of the CPC.

-- 3 Results and Discussion
+3 Results and discussion

-- 3.1 Metal nanoparticles
+3.1 Metal nanoparticles

-- 3.1.1 Particle morphologies
+3.1.1 Particle morphologies

-Au, Pt, Cu and Ni metal NPs were generated with the SDG and collected for 2 hours, approximately 1.3 s after exiting the spark generator, by diffusion onto TEM grids.
+Au, Pt, Cu and Ni metal NPs were generated with the SDG and collected for 2 h, approximately 1.3 s after exiting the spark generator, by diffusion onto TEM grids.
 They were then analysed via TEM for their morphology.
-Fig. 2 shows TEM micrographs of all four metals, with particle sizes ranging between < 2 nm up to > 50 nm for all metals.
-The significant differences in number concentrations and morphologies are summarized in Table 1.
+Figure 2 shows TEM micrographs of all four metals, with particle sizes ranging between < 2 and > 50 nm for all metals.
+The significant differences in number concentrations and morphologies are summarised in Table 1.
 Smaller particles are overrepresented in the micrographs of Fig. 2 due to the deposition via diffusion.